oqolarte/oblong/content/project/imbentori.md

 fins just passed by my window. why do i feel leaden? i'm afraid this city will be baptized very, very soon."

+### Entry # 128
+Date: Thu, 03 Jul 2014

+my ideas emulate the rapid propagation of bacteria in a culture. do i have a filthy mind?

+### Entry # 129: *connections*
+Date: Fri, 04 Jul 2014

+1.  in pulling down the lever that opens the louvre, the light reveals unto thee the crisis of spatial contingency located in the gap between two households. this gap is an outside basement of ancient debris, an ecosystem for stray cats and other non-mammalian pests that, come dusk, bug you with eerie messages. this is your view when you get up late in the morning, when you recover again from the previous hours what you claimed you'd  have forgotten by daylight.
+    reminder: push back up the louvre lever during bad weather, because there is a rain drain pipe about a meter away of which end opening conveniently faces your window. on stormy days, your view is niagara falls.
+2.  what kind of room is this? a sliding door with a hook-and-eye lock? even the hounds can topple it.
+3.  speaking of hounds, there are two of them of the same muscular build. the younger one frequently sprites on furniture and footwear and the trash bin, and leaves a mess when he's left unchecked. if caught doing misdeeds, i beg you, do not grab the broom stick and whack him like a golf ball. you imbecile, you irresponsible dog owner. teach him manners without using fear and violence. be cesar millan. besides, golf sucks. and golf courses waste acres of space.
+4.  the only credit i can give to the entirety of golf is in the engineering that lies on the ball itself. its pioneers were smart to design onto its surface a tessellation (of sorts) of dimples that would make it fly efficiently in terms of aerodynamics.
+5.  one more time, i froze in an un-cool way, the way in which i put a palm over my mouth, and my pupils dilate. it is hard to regain from a shocking incident. i shall narrate briefly about it, nonetheless: my cousin and i were eating our dinner together, talking about the richest drummers---because david grohl was on tv at the moment---when from midair and onto our food landed a rogue cockroach. it strolled over our dinner, and my pal started cursing at it, profusely so. the villain was uninterested in humanspeak. cousin spooned it out and placed it atop the table, still near the food, and stood up to get the insect spray. like i told you, the whole time i froze in an un-cool way, not because i feel icky around roaches, no. it was this bold move, to not give a damn about humans having their dinner, that insulted me speechless.
+BAH---the memory is fresh: the soft buzz of the wings, its hideous presence, its indifference. i know it's over.

+### Entry # 130
+Date: Mon, 07 Jul 2014

+Stooped on a seat and quiet was the only friend.
+Your drink was rattling on the table turning sour.
+It was a cough of coffee from somewhere, another item on my list of odd offerings from myself to myself---the strangest one, by the way, is a sleeping pill.
+It's funny because it's an antidepressant that opposes the main function of caffeine, and could someone be held responsible if these were inaccurate?
+Yet, I would rather gulp petroleum.
+I mean, I would *never* drink fossil fuel, because that would be crude.
+My mother used to bring home Arabian beverages, but none of them could restore the lost youthful vigor.

+My veins at the side of my head feel like vines creeping up a steeple of nowhere-land, green whips lashing all at once a crack.

+And when Time slowly ripened---the boy ageing to a man, passed from one to somebody's meager hands---the Life, if it were one, was threatened, when the last option was to choke the limbered existence with a fade from the changing smoke.

+### Entry # 131
+Date: Tue, 15 Jul 2014

+the flesh had avoided mingling, and now, it longed for warmth. i strolled down the grime network of alleys and streets. at night in some corners, an armed man waits for his next victim. one could die for the simplest yet stupidest reasons. good thing i did not fancy the night mistress that time nor did her darklings paid me visit. i did stroll at daytime, safe and away from curs; and went out and met the disorder pleasantly. i exist *here and now*, that means i took the *right* turn homeward and slept through nocturia.

+some say the way to a thug's heart is to fiddle first through their fatty liver and then their blackened lungs. others prefer the benign processes of social merry-making in which only money talks. but since i did not inherit the gambling traits of my father, this suggests that i take the liver-lung option, unless there is a third, more viable
+option: why bother myself of the disdain among choices, when not choosing may be just as valid?

+### Entry # 132
+Date: Tue, 15 Jul 2014

+i noticed somebody who walked just right in. "nice figure," i told them, offering a compliment. something about the way i spoke irked them. this newcomer, before leaving that same instant, retorted in disgust, "i am a complex, multi-faceted being, and i don't deserve this catcalling." and just like that, the person had come *n*-gon.[^ngon]

+[^ngon]: *n*-gon is a polygon with n sides.
+E.g., hexagon is also 6-gon.

+### Entry # 133
+Date: Tue, 15 Jul 2014

+say, the audience has a way of nodding the other way when one yearns to lavishly hold the heart by the hand. meld with this crowd to find the silver-ticket seat in it and enjoy the rest of the play, or walk out and return to the same derelict zone where the engaging things happen only at the other side of a screen? hint: the answer, the obvious answer, cannot be uttered in chorus; comes (or in this case, goes) only during a meditative posture over a ceramic bowl.

+### Entry # 134
+Date: Sun, 20 Jul 2014

+Out of fatigue, I have mapped the innermost spheres to bring myself back to the life of some familiar thoughts, regardless of the lack of logic.
+I found myself rolling over, restlessly wrestling with the ideas and the perversions we shared that I think both you and I cannot forget.

 ### One-Liners
 Tweet-like witticisms back in the day.